Did you know that Software-as-a-service, or Saas, came into being in the 1960s?

 Without this clarity, a business owner could continue investing in building something that is not even commercially viable.

-Worse still he or she can lose enormous amounts of cash by scaling up prematurely, the most common mistake start-ups make that lead to their failure.
+Worse still he or she can lose enormous amounts of cash by scaling up prematurely, the most common mistake start-ups make that leads to their failure.

 Alright.
 Let’s say you have established that people actually need your product.
 What do you do next?